 If you find yourself constantly at the whim of your erratic emotions, it’s time to slow down and take the time to understand why you’re experiencing what you’re experiencing.
 By learning to control emotional impulses, you will learn how to navigate the often tumultuous waters of your subconscious emotions, passions, and desires for greater autonomy and success.

 Emotions and feelings play a powerful role in how you experience and interact with the world.
-But contrary to popular belief, emotions and feelings aren’t quite the same thing.
+But contrary to popular belief, emotions and feelings aren’t quite the same things.

 There are distinct differences between feelings and emotions: